-26. One of the slaves of the high priest, a relative of the man whose ear Peter cut off, said, “Didn’t I see you in the garden with him?”
+26. One of the servants of the high priest, a relative of the man whose ear Peter cut off, said, “Didn’t I see you in the garden with him?”

 27. And again, Peter denied it, and immediately, a rooster crowed.

 ¶28.
 Then they led Jesus from Caiaphas to the Praetorium, and it was early morning.
-But they did not enter the Praetorium so that they would not be defiled and, so, could eat the Passover.
+But they did not enter the Praetorium so that they would not be defiled, but might eat the Passover.

-29. Then, Pilate went out to them and said, “What is the charge you bring against this man?”
+29. Then, Pilate went out to them and said, “What charge do you bring against this man?”

-30. And they answered and said to him, “If he were not an evildoer, we would not have handed him over to you.”
+30. They answered and said to him, “If he were not an evildoer, we would not have handed him over to you.”

 31. So, Pilate said to them, “You take him and judge him by your law.”
 The Jews said to him, “It is not allowed for us to put anyone to death.”